-Why do you think social networks like Instagram and YouTube are excellent in extending your market reach?
+Why do you think social networks like Instagram and YouTube are excellent for extending your market reach?

 It is not because an Instagram influencer or YouTube vlogger is famous.
 But it is because they know how to leverage visual content to tell a story.

 Meanwhile, we also use images and videos when running Facebook advertisements.
-It is ideal in attracting an audience’s attention, and then pair it with a witty caption to encourage conversions.
+It is ideal for attracting an audience’s attention, and then pair it with a witty caption to encourage conversions.

 Increased Dwell Time

-Dwell time is defined as the amount of time a website visitor spent looking on a page after clicking through a result page.
+Dwell time is defined as the amount of time a website visitor spent looking at a page after clicking through a result page.

 For example, someone typed in “red cocktail dress” on Google and clicked through your e-commerce website.
 The time spent from the moment a site visitor landed on your product page until clicking away is called the dwell time.